The Simpsons: Hit & Run: Reception

 Positive reviews of Hit & Run focused on its graphics and gameplay.
 Play appreciated the virtual world that the game offered, describing it as "grandiose in its expanse and artistic rendering".
 Navarro found the gameplay to be very engaging.
 Meston found the game to be "very fun and very funny", and Leeper called it "nothing short of astonishing".
 Despite positive reactions, the game also had serious issues that were brought up in several reviews, which focused on the game's bugs and glitches.
 Both Bush and Mr. Tickle of Game Revolution pointed out that Hit & Run had a few gameplay issues and graphical shortcomings that included strange artificial intelligence (AI) behaviour and a broken camera system, which they felt hindered the overall experience of the game.

 Non-video game publications gave positive reception on the game as well.
 Nick Catucci of The Village Voice gave the Xbox version a score of nine-out-of-ten, and stated, "This delightful, deep, and detailed (but unfortunately not cartoon-style cel-shaded) rip on the Grand Theft Auto series critiques itself better than any untenured academic could."
 Marc Saltzman of The Cincinnati Enquirer gave the game four stars out of five and said that "What it lacks in originality it more than makes up for with its fun and easy-to-pick-up game play that will appeal to fans of the long-running comedy."
 Geoff Keighley of Entertainment Weekly gave it a B and said, "If some of the missions seem repetitive, others stand out, like the one that has you confiscating copies of a particularly violent videogame (wink, wink) corrupting Springfield's youth."
-Famitsu gave the Xbox version a score of two eights, one seven, and one eight, for a total of 31 out of 40.
+Famitsu gave the Xbox version a score of three eights and one seven, for a total of 31 out of 40.

 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Simpsons: Hit & Run for "Console Action/Adventure Game of the Year".